 Frequently Asked Questions

-- In good academic standing at COD, with a minimum GPA of 2.0
+- In good academic standing with a GPA of 2.0 or higher

 - Able to work with students, faculty and professional staff

-- Excited to work in a team environment and being open to address groups of people
+- Ready to work in a team environment

-- Committed to completing your portfolio of reflections based on your experience in the program
+- Committed to completing a portfolio of reflections based on your experience in the program

 As an Orientation Leader, you will:

-- Gain exceptional experience in leadership, public speaking, active listening, and teamwork
+- Gain exceptional experience in leadership, group communication, active listening, teamwork and more

 - Be part of a team and meet new friends